AbsInt provides advanced development tools for embedded systems, and tools for validation, verification and certification of safety-critical software.

 AbsInt’s tools are designed to

 Software testing accounts for a major part of development costs.
-This is especially true for real-time systems, where correctness not only depends on logical correctness, but also on the timeliness of the results.
+This is especially true for real-time systems, where correctness depends not just on logical correctness, but also on the timeliness of the results.
 Timing properties are hard to establish; measuring and time-stopping methods are error-prone and time-consuming.

 Static program analyses provide means to reduce testing and validation costs.
 The underlying theory of abstract interpretation enables the systematic derivation of provably correct analyses.
-The analyses are performed at compile-time and provide results which hold for any program execution and any possible input scenario.
+The analyses are performed at compile time and are sound: they provide results that hold for any program execution and any possible input scenario.

 Our award-winning aiT WCET Analyzer is the first software tool for verifying that safety-critical applications always react fast enough.
 Since 2002, aiT is used by Airbus France for validating the timing behavior of critical avionics software.

 Our StackAnalyzer automatically computes the worst-case stack usage of the tasks in embedded applications.
-This not only reduces development effort, but also helps to prevent runtime errors due to stack overflow.
+This reduces development effort and helps prevent runtime errors due to stack overflow.

-Our static program analyzer Astrée, developed under license from CNRS/ENS, proves the absence of run-time errors in C programs.
-Its extremely precise and highly customizable analysis engine enables finding all potential run-time errors while keeping false alarms to a minimum.
-Large-scale industrial safety-critical avionics software was successfully analyzed with Astrée in just a few hours with zero false alarms.
+Our static analyzer Astrée, developed under license from CNRS/ENS, proves the absence of runtime errors in C and C++ programs.
+Its extremely precise and highly customizable analysis engine enables finding all potential runtime errors while keeping false alarms to a minimum.
+Even large-scale industrial safety-critical software can be analyzed in just a few hours with zero false alarms.

-The qualification process is greatly simplified by AbsInt’s Qualification Support Kits.
-Additionally, Qualification Software Life Cycle Data Reports provide details about AbsInt’s development processes.
+The qualification process is greatly simplified by our Qualification Support Kits.